TritonDataCenter/java-manta/USAGE.md

     - `PUT /$MANTA_USER/stor/foo/bar`
     - `PUT /$MANTA_USER/stor/foo/bar/baz`

 \* Note that in Scenario 4 where the setting is more aggressive than needed, the current behavior is to fall back to creating all intermediate directories.
-This situation is being revisited in [#414](https://github.com/joyent/java-manta/issues/414)
+This situation is revisited in [#414](https://github.com/joyent/java-manta/issues/414)

 ### Pruning empty parent directories

 When `manta.prune_empty_parent_depth`/`MANTA_PRUNE_EMPTY_PARENT_DEPTH` is set to `-1` or a positive value, when deleting an object in Manta, either a file or a directory, the client will attempt to delete parent directories that are empty.
 If a positive integer is supplied the client will only try to delete up to the number supplied.
 If -1 is given the client will try to delete in the path until it finds a directory that it can not delete.
+The default configuration value for `manta.prune_empty_parent_depth`/`MANTA_PRUNE_EMPTY_PARENT_DEPTH` is `0` which means it will only delete the object(file) path that has been supplied to the client.
+For more details regarding default prune depth usage see [test-case illustrating that example](/java-manta-client-unshaded/src/test/java/com/joyent/manta/client/PruneEmptyParentDirectoryStrategyTest.java#L91).

 #### Scenario 1 : Prune Empty Parent Depth positive int
 - Given the directory structure :